SYL Full Form is Sutlej-Yamuna Link Canal

 • The project envisaged a 214-km canal, of which 122 km was to be constructed in Punjab and 92 km in Haryana.

-Background of the Dispute:
+Background of the Dispute

-Recent Court Directions:
+Recent Court Guidelines

-Dispute Resolution Mechanism for Inter-State Water Sharing in India
+Dispute Resolution Mechanism in India for Inter-State Water Sharing

-• Bars the jurisdiction of the Supreme Court or any other court in such matters if a law is made under this provision.
+And also restrict the jurisdiction of the Supreme Court or any other court in such matters if a law is made under this provision.

-• River Board Act, 1956: The Act empowered the Central Government to establish boards for Interstate Rivers and river valleys in consultation with State Governments.
-However, no board has been created to date.
+According to Article 262 of the Indian Constitution, it empowers the parliament to enact the River Board Act 1956, which empowered the Central Government to establish boards for Interstate Rivers and river valleys in consultation with State Governments.

 • Inter-State Water Dispute Act, 1956: If the State Government(s) approach the Central Government for the constitution of the Tribunal, the Centre may form a Tribunal after trying to resolve the dispute through consultations.